 When you go in for a check-up, let your doctor know if you’re on any medication.
 Some of them can impact cycle length.
 For example, antidepressants.
 This is particularly true if you’ve just started a new medication and your body may be adapting to it.

-Eating disorders can cause periods to become more irregular.
+Eating disorders or exercising beyond normal limits can cause periods to become more irregular.
 In general, both of these things can cause periods to become lighter, further apart, or non-existent.
 However, just about anything can happen when the reproductive hormones are in a state of flux.

 Depending on the type of birth control, your menstrual cycle may be shorter, or longer than normal.
 Speak with your doctor about what you can expect from your specific choice.

 One common cause of very irregular periods, including a very short menstrual cycle is PCOS.